googleapis/google-cloud-ruby/google-cloud-logging/README.md

 ## Rails Integration

 This library also provides a built in Railtie for Ruby on Rails integration.
+When enabled, it substitutes default Rails logger with an instance of Google::Cloud::Logging::logger.
+Then all consequent log entries will be submitted to Stackdriver Logging service.

 To do this, simply add this line to config/application.rb:
 ```ruby
 require "google/cloud/logging/rails"
 ```